Show your art

 Other alternative private locations

 There are so many alternative locations, such as schools, bookstores, and restaurants.
-In Madrid, there is a high-end real estate company who are showcasing artworks in million dollar properties while on sale.
+In Madrid, there is a high-end real estate company that are showcasing artworks in million-dollar properties while on sale.
 It’s a smart idea.
 Perhaps the buyer could purchase the artwork with the house too.
 Get in touch with your location real estate brokers to see if they are interested.

 Outdoor public areas

-You can do it in the plaza or a big park or metro stations.
+You can do it in the plaza or a big park or metro station.
 This is typically done without any authorization or organization.
 You just go out there and put your art in the middle of public space.
-This is especially suitable if you are an art-activist who wish to make a statement.
+This is especially suitable if you are an art activist who wishes to make a statement.
 However, in some countries, it is strictly illegal to do this in public spaces without authorization.